 In addition to its 270-acre main campus in Denton, the University also has clinical centers in Dallas and Houston which offer upper level and advanced studies in the health sciences.
-The main campus is ideally located in Denton, a dynamic community of 65,000 people just 35 miles north of Dallas and Fort Worth-the nation's tenth largest urban center.
+The main campus is ideally located in Denton, a dynamic community of 65,000 people just 35 miles north of Dallas and Fort Worth-the nation's eighth largest urban center.
 Cooperative programs between TWU and neighboring universities enhance academic resources and student life.

-Enrollment for the Fall 1988 semester was 8,933 students-a 7.3% increase over 1987-the largest in its history with the exception of 1977 when the total was 9,023.
-Of thisyear's students, 6,600 students are enrolled at Denton; 1,302 at the Dallas Center; and 1,031 at the Houston Center, located in the Texas Medical Center.
+Enrollment for Fall 1990 was 9,850 students-the largest enrollment in its history-a 4.6% increase over 1989.
+Of this year's students, nearly 7,600 students are enrolled at Denton; 1,227 at the Dallas Center; and 1,044 at the Houston Center, located in the Texas Medical Center.

-Among all students, 93% are women, 50.9% are undergraduates and 49.1% are at the graduate level; 47.6% are full-time; and the majority are 21 years of age.
-TWU had a 10.3% increase in new students in the fall of 1988 over the preceding year, with a 26.6% increase in those enrolling direct from high school.
-TWU has a diverse student body of which 13.6% are black and 6.1% are Hispanic; 4.6% are international students, representing about 60 countires.
-Texas residents account for 89.4% of the student population; 6% come from other states.
-The top five countries by enrollment are Dallas, Denton, Tarrant, Harris (primarily TWU Houston Center) and Collin.
+Among all students, 93% are women, 53.7% are undergraduates and 46.3% are at the graduate level; 49.5% are full-time; and the majority are 21 years of age.
+TWU had a 5.7% increase in transfer students in the fall of 1990 over the preceding year.
+TWU has a diverse student body of which 12.7% are black and 6.8% are Hispanic; 2.1% are international students, representing about 70 countries.
+Texas residents account for 90.2% of the student population; 6% come from other states.
+The top five counties by enrollment are Dallas, Denton, Tarrant, Harris (primarily TWU Houston Center) and Collin.